 HOUSTON, Texas (KTRK) -- A 9-year-old Fort Bend County girl battling ovarian cancer was a special guest when "Good Morning America" made a visit to Houston Wednesday.

 Kaylee Tolleson captured the hearts of many people, including Chief Meteorologist Travis Herzog, when she came to the ABC13 studios in April.

 "When life hits you, track the weather."
-Those are the words from 9-year-old Kaylee Tolleson of Fort Bend County who loves weather and wants to be a meteorologist.
+That's what Kaylee, who wants to be a meteorologist, told Travis.

 "Prayer warriors, please lift up Kaylee.
 This precious girl starts chemo treatments tomorrow for stage III ovarian cancer.
 Her motto is, "When life hits you, track the weather."
 I look forward to helping her do that during the battle ahead and even more so after she conquers it," Travis wrote.

 Not long after Kaylee's visit to ABC13, "Good Morning America's" Ginger Zee surprised Kaylee in the hospital during her third day of chemo.